Fresno Yosemite International Airport: Infrastructure

 Fresno Yosemite International Airport covers 1728 acre at an elevation of 336 ft above mean sea level, with two paved asphalt runways.
 The primary runway, 11L/29R, is 9539 by 150 ft and the secondary runway, 11R/29L, 8008 by 150 ft.

 In 2022, 2.1 million passengers passed through the Fresno Yosemite International Airport, representing an 11% increase from the previous record set in 2021, when 1.94 million passengers flew in and out of the airport, and breaking the record for most passengers, previously set in 2019.

-For the year ending February 28, the airport had 92,361 aircraft operations, an average of 253 per day: 54% general aviation, 26% scheduled commercial, 11% air taxi and 8% military.
-At that time, there were 187 aircraft based at the airport: 100 single-engine, 33 multi-engine, 24 military, 11 jet and 19 helicopter.

 Airlines and destinations

 Passenger

 As of August 2025, Fresno Yosemite International Airport has non-stop passenger flights scheduled to 13 domestic and 3 international destinations in Mexico, operated by 8 airlines.